6 Best Practices For EV Charger Network Migration

-In early 2025, a prominent utility company faced a pressing challenge: Migrate 76 BTC POWER DC fast chargers (DCFCs) from the Shell Recharge network to EV Connect before the Shell Charge Management System (CMS) was shut down.
-To meet this deadline, the utility engaged ChargerHelp! to execute field operations and troubleshooting, and EV Connect to serve as the new CMS.
+In early 2025, a prominent utility company faced a pressing challenge: Migrate 76 BTC POWER DC fast chargers (DCFCs) from the Shell Recharge network to EV Connect before the Shell Charging Station Management System (CSMS) was shut down.
+To meet this deadline, the utility engaged ChargerHelp! to execute field operations and troubleshooting, and EV Connect to serve as the new CSMS.

 Why This Network Migration Mattered